The American Band: Bowen R. Church

 Valley Falls native Bowen R. Church (1860–1923) was a master cornet soloist.
 Reeves invited Church, then a young musical prodigy, to join the band after an impromptu audition on a train, and thereafter became his mentor.
 Church eventually became a headliner of the band, and briefly led the band after Reeves' death in 1900.

+Warren Fales

+A 1914 advertisement listed Warren R. Fales as the director of the band, and noted that band members "are exempt from Jury Duty."
+The ad noted that the band had performed at Brown University's commencement "every year for the past 50 years."

 Decline and revival

 Following Reeves' death in 1900, the band became more of a local community group playing local concerts and parades.
 By the 1970s, facing dwindling membership, the band eventually ceased performing entirely, until it was revived by Dr. Francis Marciniak in 1978.
 Marciniak led the band until 1996.

-In the 21st Century, the band has been recognized as one of the best symphonic bands in southeast New England, and was inducted into the Rhode Island Music Hall of Fame in 2020.
+In the 21st century, the band has been recognized as one of the best symphonic bands in southeast New England, and was inducted into the Rhode Island Music Hall of Fame in 2020.